denten-courses/conspiracy-theory/README.md

 - Turner, Patricia A. “Church’s Fried Chicken and The Klan: A Rhetorical Analysis of Rumor in the Black Community.” *Western Folklore* 46, no. 4 (1987): 294–306.

-- Explore: [World War II Rumor Project][85] at the Library of Congress
+Explore: [World War II Rumor Project][85] at the Library of Congress.

 [85]: https://www.loc.gov/collections/world-war-ii-rumor-project/about-this-collection/